SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

 This exercise is intended to be done on the
 [labeled faces in the wild (LFW)](http://vis-www.cs.umass.edu/lfw/) dataset.
 The dataset consists of images of famous people extracted from the internet.
-The dataset had been used to drive the field of facial verification, which you can read more about [here](https://viso.ai/deep-learning/deep-face-recognition/).
+The dataset had been used to drive the field of facial verification, which you can read more about [in this deep face recognition guide](https://viso.ai/deep-learning/deep-face-recognition/).
 We are going to imagine that this dataset cannot fit in memory, and your job is therefore to construct a data pipeline that can be parallelized based on loading the raw data files (.jpg) at runtime.

 1. Download the dataset and extract it to a folder.
 It does not matter if you choose the non-aligned or aligned version of the dataset.